RavenEsc/B2B-JavaScriptProject/README.md

 - [ x ] You will either need to use a For loop to iterate through your data fields character by character with JS functions like char.toUpperCase() and parsInt(char), or use Regular Expressions, to validate the UserID format.

-- [ ] Use the following variables (with exact variable names) to hold the data:
+- [ x ] Use the following variables (with exact variable names) to hold the data:

   - uid is UserID.